linode/developers/hugo/content/platform/disk-images/disk-images-and-configuration-profiles.md

 The Linode Manager makes it easy to create a new disk with a fresh Linux distribution installed.
 This is a fast and easy way to try out other distributions.
 Here's how to create a disk with a Linux distribution installed:

- {: .note }
->
+ {{< note >}}

-> A new configuration profile will automatically be created when you make a disk this way.
+A new configuration profile will automatically be created when you make a disk this way.
 After the disk is created, you can select the new configuration profile to boot your Linode from the new disk.

+{{< /note >}}

 1. Log in to the [Linode Manager](https://manager.linode.com).
 2. Click the **Linodes** tab.